 Caring for Yourself

 At DU, there are resources such as Support Link, which provides asynchronous support for all DU employees, including specific content about caregiving and childcare.
 The Support Link virtual platform also can connect you to counseling or text-based support.
-There are also offerings for virtual classes through DU or Kaiser Permanente, part of Well@DU from HRIC.
+There are also offerings for virtual classes through DU or Cigna, part of Well@DU from HRIC.
 DU’s Coors Fitness Center is open with limited capacity, with opportunities for using the gym or lap swimming.
 If you are worried about a colleague, please use the Faculty and Staff Support Network (FSSN) to share your concern.
 FSSN is confidential, and will connect your colleagues to support and resources.